Do You Know How to Manage Your Pain?

 Finding the right mix of medication is most important.

-You will want to start with one or more of the DMARDs, including methotrexate and biologics, to suppress the disease, and then anti-inflammatories or narcotics to deal with pain.
+True.
+You will want to start with one or more of the disease-modifying antirheumatic drugs (DMARDs), including methotrexate and biologics, to suppress the disease, and then anti-inflammatories or narcotics to deal with pain.

 If your doctor refuses to prescribe painkillers, you should find another doctor.